CyrusNajmabadi/lang-design/CollectionLiterals.md

     var v = []; // illegal
     ```

-    However, the following is allowed because of the use of the `best-common-type` algorithm:
+    However, the following is allowed because of the use of the `best-common-type` algorithm used in the conditional expression:

     ```c#
     bool b = ...